twan3617/twan3617.github.io/_posts/2022-03-10-Anomaly_Detection.markdown

 # Images
 Some cool images from our work!

-{% figure caption:"Figure 1: With the appropriate data transformations, we can convert incoming time series signals from a sensor array into an anomaly predictor, with each sensor producing each one of these curves.
-The peaks of the curves correspond to likely anomalous transitions." %}
 ![TOP_PHOTO](/assets/CAC_responses.jpg){: width="100%"}
-{% endfigure %}

-{% figure caption:"Figure 2: By leveraging multiple sources of data (in our experiments, 24 sensors worth of data), we can use data averaging techniques to combine the information effectively and obtain a smooth anomaly predictor that is robust against noise."%}
+Figure 1: With the appropriate data transformations, we can convert incoming time series signals from a sensor array into an anomaly predictor, with each sensor producing each one of these curves.
+The peaks of the curves correspond to likely anomalous transitions.

 ![TOP_PHOTO](/assets/combined_CAC_24.jpg){: width="100%"}

-{% endfigure %}
+Figure 2: By leveraging multiple sources of data (in our experiments, 24 sensors worth of data), we can use data averaging techniques to combine the information effectively and obtain a smooth anomaly predictor that is robust against noise.

+![TOP_PHOTO](/assets/smoothed_CAC_anim.gif){: width="100%"}
-{% figure caption:" Figure 3: We generalised our methods to work in real time by transforming sensor data in batches as it arrives.
+Figure 3: We generalised our methods to work in real time by transforming sensor data in batches as it arrives.
 Peaks correspond to detected anomalies.
-Red lines correspond to the theoretical positions where an anomalous transition has taken place."%}
+Red lines correspond to the theoretical positions where an anomalous transition has taken place.
-![TOP_PHOTO](/assets/smoothed_CAC_anim.gif){: width="100%"}
-{% endfigure %}